First of all, welcome to the wonderful world of NRL Fantasy Football.

 So how do we find these players?

-• Players who underperformed last year due to a wide range of reasons, including returning from a significant injury, scoring less tries than normal, poor team performance, etc.
+- Players who underperformed last year due to a wide range of reasons, including returning from a significant injury, scoring less tries than normal, poor team performance, inconsistent role, etc.

-As it stands right now, there are about 22 players in the game that we have identified as holding at least 8 points of value, all with various risk profiles.
+Typically, there can be around 20-25 players in the preseason that might be identified as holding at least 8 points of value, all with various risk profiles.

 Minimum average points required for a “keeper level score” by position: